zgelzer/semileptonic/README.md

 > Special thanks is given to Dr. Ran Zhou of Fermilab for providing example
 > datasets, assisting with debugging, and offering invaluable advice.

+> Throughout this code, "experiment" is used as shorthand for
+> "lattice QCD simulation".
+This is not meant to offend experimentalists, as
+> the theoretical nature of such experiments is implied.